- Living in rural Tasmania, you can choose the types of health professional or team that will care for you during your pregnancy, labour and birth.

-In Tasmania, you can often choose the type of health professional or team you would like to care for you during your pregnancy and at the birth.
-You might have any of the following choices:
+If you are pregnant and live in rural Tasmania, you can choose the type of health professional or team you would like to care for you during your pregnancy, labour and birth:

-- Midwifery group practices and the Know Your Midwife scheme allow the same midwife or team of midwives to care for you throughout your pregnancy.
-The midwife might be based at the hospital or might join you there for your labour and birth.
-They may continue caring for you at home after the birth.
+- Midwifery group practices and the ‘Know Your Midwife’ scheme, allow the same midwife or team of midwives to care for you throughout your pregnancy, labour and birth.
+They may also continue caring for you at home after the birth.

 Where can I give birth?

-Public hospitals that offer maternity care are:
+Public hospitals offering maternity care include:

 - Royal Hobart Hospital (also open to private patients)